 - Lead-based paint was commonly used on frames before 1978, at which point health concerns led to a ban.
-For walls, this problem is solved with a fresh coat of paint, but windows create an additional challenge because of the dust created when windows are opened and closed as frame parts rub against each other.
+For walls, this problem is solved with a fresh coat of paint, but windows create an additional challenge because of the dust created when windows are opened and closed, causing parts of the frame to rub against each other.
 Solutions include lead-safe window replacement or hazardous paint removal.
 For more information, consult the U.S. Environmental Protection Agency’s Renovate Right guide.

 Retrofit Existing Windows

-Windows without these problems can be repaired or improved, which is less costly than buying new windows.
-Retrofit options do not offer the biggest energy efficiency upgrades, but can still help.
+Windows without these problems can be repaired or improved, which is less expensive than buying new windows, and boosts a home’s energy efficiency.
 A simple and effective first step is to use caulking and weatherstripping to seal the air leaks around a window frame.
-This is one of the most effective and inexpensive things you can do to boost efficiency, and the savings on monthly utility bills usually exceeds the cost of the upgrades within a year.
+Sealing these leaks is one of the most effective and inexpensive efficiency upgrades, and the savings on monthly utility bills usually exceeds the cost of the upgrades within a year.

-Caulking is a waterproof sealant that goes on wet and dries in place and is effective to fill larger cracks, gaps, and joints up to a quarter-inch wide.
+Caulking is a waterproof sealant that goes on wet and dries in place.
+It is effective to fill cracks, gaps, and joints up to a quarter-inch wide.
 Follow instructions on the tube to get the best results.

 Weatherstripping is made of foam, felt, plastic, nylon, or another spongy or squishy material.
 When closed, a shut window should compress its weatherstripping, sealing air leaks in the process.
-Weatherstripping loses effectiveness after several years but can be easily replaced at a low cost.
+Weatherstripping loses effectiveness after several years but the replacement cost is low.

-With caulking and weatherstripping in place to reduce air leakage, the next stage of retrofit options adds insulation and blocks heat from passing through windows, in particular in hot climates:
+With caulking and weatherstripping in place to reduce air leakage, the next stage of retrofit options adds insulation, to block heat from passing through windows in particular in hot climates:

 If your window frames are in good condition, whole windows can be inserted into them.
-This is called an insert-window replacement and can save money on installation by preserving the frames, paint, siding, or interior finish.
+This is called an insert-window replacement and is less expensive because it preserves existing frames, paint, siding, and interior finish.
 This is a good option when: